-My current research and writing is focused largely on expanding upon key themes explored in my doctoral thesis.
+I recently published my first book, Producing the Acceptable Sex Worker, which expanded on some of the key themes from my doctoral thesis.
+At the moment, I am working on a second book, due out late 2023 with Bristol University Press – this will be looking at how sex work was discussed in relation to the Covid-19 pandemic during 2020/2021.
 I also have experience as a lecturer, tutor/teaching assistant, and research assistant.
 My interest in undertaking research to help destigmatize the sex industry comes from engaging in sex work myself for many years, and I have participated in media interviews which call on my experience and expertise as both an academic and sex worker.

 I’m passionate about communicating academic concepts in a clear and compelling way, and I let this inform my media appearances, exhibitions and performances, and my academic work.
 This also closely hews to my teaching philosophy, where I ensure that when teaching I check students understand why a concept is important and where it fits into the wider discipline before moving on, enabling them to contextualize the ideas being handled and engage with them on a deeper level.

 PhD in Media Studies, Victoria University of Wellington, 2018.

 MA in Media Studies, Massey University, 2014.

 BA in Media Studies and Art History, Victoria University of Wellington, 2010.